redwoodjs/redwoodjs-com-archive/docs/projectConfiguration.md

 }
 ```

-This just tells Jest that the actual configs sit in each side—that is, in the `./web` and `./api` directories—and allows Jest to pick up the individual settings for each.
+This just tells Jest that the actual config files sit in each side, allowing Jest to pick up the individual settings for each.
 `rootDir` also makes sure that if you're running Jest with the `--collectCoverage` flag, it'll produce the report in the root directory.

 #### Web Jest Config